The Conjunction Fallacy

-Which of the following events is most likely to occur within the next year:
+Which of the following events is most likely to occur, or are they equally likely?:

 Is it more likely that Linda is a bank teller, or a bank teller and feminist?
 Of course, it is more likely that she is the conjunct than the conjunction.
 However, the description of Linda given in the problem fits the stereotype of a feminist, whereas it doesn't fit the stereotypical bank teller.
 Because it is easy to imagine Linda as a feminist, people may misjudge that she is more likely to be both a bank teller and a feminist than a bank teller.

-Source: Amos Tversky & Daniel Kahneman, "Judgments of and by Representativeness", in Judgment Under Uncertainty: Heuristics and Biases, Kahneman, Paul Slovic, and Tversky, editors (1985), p.
+- Amos Tversky & Daniel Kahneman, "Judgments of and by Representativeness", in Judgment Under Uncertainty: Heuristics and Biases, Kahneman, Paul Slovic, and Tversky, editors (1985), p.
 90. Page numbers refer to this volume.

 - This fact follows from the general principle that if A implies B then the probability of A is no greater than the probability of B. Since a conjunction implies each of its conjuncts, the probability of the conjunction cannot be greater than the probability of one of its conjuncts.
 The general principle follows from Axioms 1 and 3 of the axiom system used in the entry for Probabilistic Fallacy.
 Intuitively speaking, if A implies B, then anything that makes A true will also make B true; so, there's no way that the probability of B could be less than the probability of A, though it might be greater.

 - Stanislav Shchekin, Jeremy Wenisch, and Andy Stout.